joaosilva21/SP_Projects-AnonymizationProcess_SecureMultipartyComputation/PA2_[SecureMultipartyComputation]/README.md

   [your-disk]:[name-path]> make
  ```

-To run it you will need 3 terminals, 1 for a server and 2 for the two clients:
+To run it you will need 3 terminals, 1 for a server and 2 for the two clients:<br>
 [Server]
  ```shellscript
   [your-disk]:[name-path]> ./psi_server_aided -r 0